Koralee is a retired legal assistant/paralegal turned online writer and author who works part-time as a virtual legal assistant.

 - Wanting to know what you do every second of the day

 - Monitoring who you speak to

-It's especially alarming when they don't want you to talk to family or friends at anytime when you're at work, even at lunch time or when you're on a break.
+It's especially alarming when they don't want you to talk to family or friends when you're at work, even at lunch time or when you're on a break.

-A controlling boss appears to lack confidence in everything you do.
+An untrusting boss seems to lack confidence in everything you do.
 They demand to know every move you make while you're at work.

 - What decisions you make

 - When and why you left your desk